e7711bbear/e7711bbear.github.io/pirates-way/pirates-way.md

 At times, I thought it'd be good for me to have a reference somewhere, but still, I never pulled the trigger.

 In the past few years, the demand for me to put something together has only increased in frequency.
 I used to respond that it's all online.
-Gave a few names and left it to that, but I got convinced that like my composition is like a recipe: having access to the ingredients doesn't take away the value of the steps to bake the cake.
+Gave a few names and left it to that, but I got convinced that my specific composition is like a recipe: having access to the ingredients doesn't take away the value of the steps to bake the cake.

-So here we are, this is the most detailed material I have written on my methodology to build tech products and the teams behind them.
+So here we are, this is the most detailed material I have ever written on my methodology to **build tech products and the teams behind them**.

 @#$disclaimer$#@
 ### Disclaimer
 I'm not a writer and not trying to be one.
-The style here isn't going to be mind-blowing as english isn't my native language.
+The style here isn't going to be mind-blowing and english isn't my native language.
 My objective is to convey the knowledge I've acquired in the most succinct way.
 I'm not a fan of long read with little meat to it, so I'm going to cut to the point as often as necessary.
 There is a lot of depth at times I will cover and the most important nuances lie in them, so bear with me when I take a tangent.
 Ultimately, for the sake of efficiency, convenience and brevity, I will be making definitive statements throughout this content.
 Remember, that everything here is implicitly wrapped with "in my opinion" and "in my experience".
 Don't take things too personally.

-This is a live document I intend to modify as often and as extensively as necessary.
-Follow me or come back often if you want to keep up with changes.
-I plan on posting updates on LinkedIn only because I don't want to manage too many social media accounts.
-As you most likely are, I'm on my own learning journey.
-As I pick up new things, I will be editing this document accordingly.

 @#$pathtosuccess$#@
 ### Path to Success